-3.7 MediaFiles
+3.9 MediaFiles

-Since the first version of VAST, the MediaFiles element was designated as the place to include video linear file.
-Over the years and as digital video technology advances, the media files placed in a VAST tag have come to include complex files that require interactive API integration.
+Since the first version of VAST, the MediaFiles element was designated for linear video files.
+Over the years as digital video technology advances, the media files placed in a VAST tag have come to include complex files that require interactive API integration.
 Players not equipped with the technology to execute such files may be unable to play the ad or execute interactive components.
-In version 4.0, the linear video files should be separate from their interactive components that require API integration.
+In version 4.0, the linear video files should be separate from the interactive components that require API integration.
+Separating these files enable the ad to play in more players and improves ad play performance.